argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 If your dataset includes model predictions, you will see them represented by a sparkle icon `✨` in the label or value button.
 We call them “Suggestions” and they appear in the form as pre-filled responses.
 If you agree with the suggestion, you just need to click on the Submit button, and they will be considered as your response.

-If the suggestion is incorrect, you can modify it and submit it.
+If the suggestion is incorrect, you can modify it and submit your response.

 The score per suggested label/value is displayed for MultiLabelQuestion and RankingQuestion.
 You can also order your labels in the preference settings in order to show suggestions first, on top of the label list.